 The world's highest commercial abseil is located on top of Table Mountain in Cape Town, South Africa.
-Adventurers descend 112 metres in what could rank among the most scenic commercial abseiling opportunities offered anywhere on the planet.
+Adventurers descend 112m in what could rank among the most scenic commercial abseiling opportunities offered anywhere on the planet.

-There are however many more abseiling locations around South Africa which are worth looking into, depending on where your travel itinerary takes you.
+There are, however, many more abseiling locations around South Africa that are worth looking into, depending on where your travel itinerary takes you.

 For those who haven't tried abseiling, it basically involves leaping backwards down a cliff face, braced by your feet, while safely harnessed to a rope.
 Qualified instructors are on hand to guide you through the process and ensure your safety at all times.